 Gross state product

-- The NT’s domestic economy is growing solidly in 2024-25, driven by strong public investment spending and construction of the Barossa project, with state final demand expected to grow by 4%.
-However, gross state product will contract by 2.6%, driven by lower exports from the Ichthys liquefied natural gas plant due to unexpected maintenance in late 2024 (Chart 1).
+- The NT’s domestic economy grew by 2.9% in 2024-25, driven by household consumption and public consumption.
+However, economic growth was partly offset by higher imports and lower exports, with gross state product (GSP) increasing by 1%.
+The lower exports were the result of decreased exports from the Ichthys liquefied natural gas (LNG) plant due to unexpected maintenance in late 2024 (Chart 1).

 - The projections made in the economic outlook do not factor in potential or planned projects that are yet to reach final investment decision.